AndreasHeger/CGATReport/doc/Tutorial8.rst

 that it has become generally useful.

-In order to make a Renderer available to :mod:`SphinxReport` it needs to be packaged.
+In order to make a Renderer available to sphinxreport it needs to be packaged.

 TODO